SymfonyCasts/vue/sfcasts/ep1/watcher.md

 One of the things that we need to know on every page load is what the current category is.
 To get that, we pass it from the server to Vue by setting a `currentCategoryId` global variable.
-To make that a bit nicer, we even set up this `page-context` service that reads the global variable for us.
-We *then* use this info to highlight which category is active on the sidebar and *also* to filter the products.
+To make that a bit nicer, we even created a `page-context` service that reads the global variable for us.
+We use this info to highlight which category is active on the sidebar and *also* to filter the products.

-One thing that we *could* have done is just call the `getCurrentCategoryId()` function in every component that needed that.
+One thing that we *could* have done is just call the `getCurrentCategoryId()` function in every component that needed that info.
 For example, in `sidebar.vue`, where we need the current category, we could have imported the `page-context` service and called `getCurrentCategoryId()`.
 And we could have done the same thing in `catalog`.
 That would be safe